ciretorres/2HAWC/README.md

     void setup() {
         /* Start oscP5, listening for incoming messages at port 12000 */
         oscP5 = new OscP5(this, 12000);
-        /* myRemoteLocation is a NetAddress. a NetAddress takes 2 parameters,
-        * an ip address and a port number. myRemoteLocation is used as parameter in
-        * oscP5.send() when sending osc packets to another computer, device,
-        * application. usage see below. for testing purposes the listening port
-        * and the port of the remote location address are the same, hence you will
-        * send messages back to this sketch.
-        */

         myRemoteLocation = new NetAddress("127.0.0.1", 12000); // Local
         //myRemoteLocation = new NetAddress("192.168.1.100", 5612); // Emilio